pdir/backend-helper-bundle/README.md

 # Backend helper bundle for Contao CMS

-The extension adds features for bulk editing of page structure properties.
+The extension adds some basic functions, features and bundles to Contao backend.

-You want to customize the owner and access rights from multiple pages, the annoying single selection of the new values is finally over.

-## German

-Die Erweiterung ergänzt Funktionen für die Bulk-Bearbeitung von Eigenschaften der Seitenstruktur.

-Du möchtest von mehreren Seiten den Besitzer und die Zugriffsrechte anpassen, das lästige einzelne Auswählen der neuen Werte ist jetzt endlich vorbei.

-## Available functions
+## Features in this bundle
 - Bulk edits for selection boxes
 - Reverse Check Box button

+## New functions through dependencies 🛠

+- [🔒 Sticky Backend Footer](https://github.com/jrgregory/m17-sticky-backend-footer/) Placement of the action buttons at the bottom of the screen.
+- [🔗 EasyThemes](https://github.com/terminal42/contao-easy_themes) Place important links in the main navigation

+## German

+Die Erweiterung ergänzt einige Funktionen für das Contao Backend.

 ## To-do list
 - Bulk edits for all other fields (input, checkbox, etc.)